GET A QUOTE: email@example.com 1-888-508-7375 M-F 8-5 PT

 The Weather MicroServer serves an XML page that contains current weather parameter values.

-Two serial ports offer interface to additional peripheral devices or sensors.
+Three serial ports, eight analog channels, and a rain and wind speed pulse channel offer interfaces to various additional peripheral devices or sensors.
 Click below for information on available sensors:

 Range: 500 - 1100 hPa

 Operating Temperature Range: -40 to +60°C (-40 to +140°F)